 The OTO publishes interactive web maps and apps through its ArcGIS Online Organization account.
-A base map consisting of layers for the transportation network, including sidewalks, trails, transit routes, roads is available from the OTO website.
+A base map consisting of layers for the transportation network, including sidewalks, trails, transit routes, and roads is available from the OTO website.
 Viewers can access roadway attributes for volume, capacity, peak hour travel speeds, etc. Natural features and land use information is also included in the map.
+Other applications include the OTO Equity Index.
+The Equity Index app includes American Community Survey data for 13 classes of traditionally underrepresented, transportation disadvantaged, and vulnerable populations.